sagar0205github/openshift/README.md

-This the openshift repositatry which will clone to workstation
+This the openshift repositatry which will clone to workstation.